Five Dollar Wrench

 Not that.

-I knew I was many things, but not that.
-I could never be that.
+I was many things, but not that.
+I told myself I could never be that.

 So, I walked away.
 Unsatisfied.

-I walked away, knowing I was done with men, but they weren't done with me.
+I walked away, cursing men with each step, and I said, "I'm done with them, but they're not done with me."
 I'd taken all I could take from Doug, but I needed more.
 And I knew there was no shortage of shitty men to take more from, especially in this shitty city.

 Later that night, I went back to The Bitter End, looking for the hooker from the night before.